What is Amyloidosis?

 or

-Hereditary (occurs due to a faulty gene passed down through generations).
+Hereditary (caused by a gene change passed through families).

 However, there is a type of amyloidosis which is referred to as localised because the amyloid protein is produced and deposited only in one area of the body.